stdlib-js/metadata-action/README.md

 ]
 ```

 Otherwise, all the fields in the YAML block are copied verbatim.
-Fields `author`, `id`, and `url` are special in that they are populated with the information from the commit object and thus should not be supplied in the metadata block.
+The fields `author`, `id`, and `url` are special in that they are populated with the information from the commit object and, thus, should not be supplied in the metadata block.

 ## License